wso2-attic/ballerina-integrator/README.md

    $ kubectl get ingress
 ```

-- If everything is successfully deployed, you can invoke the service either via Node port or ingress.
-Here curl request for 'OnlineShopping' service as mentioned below for get results.
+If everything is successfully deployed, you can invoke the service either via Node port or ingress.
+The cURL request for the 'OnlineShopping' service is mentioned below to get the results.

 Node Port:

 ```bash
    curl -v http://localhost:<Node_Port>/OnlineShopping -X GET
 ```